 Big and beautiful, there’s so much to do in the 49th state.
-Here are just a few of the highlights.
+Here are just a few of the best things to do in Alaska.

 Top Picks for You